AMES-Robotics-3243-Amperes/Maridia-Preseason-2022/README.md

-# 2022-RAPID-REACT-3243
+# Maridia-2023
-Repository for AMES Amperes 2022 Rapid React season.
+Repository for Maridia for the FRC 2023 season.

 ## Table of contents
 * [General info](#general-info)